mgalakho/CleaningData/cookbook.md

-# Human activity projec's codebook
+# Human activity project's codebook

 This describes the different processing steps of the script